parinfer/parinfer.js/README.md

 __Parinfer__ is an experiment to simplify the way we write Lisp by auto-adjusting parens when indentation changes and vice versa.
-The hope is to make basic Lisp-editing easier for newcomers and experts alike, while still allowing existing Paredit plugins to supplement advanced operations.
+The hope is to make basic Lisp-editing easier for newcomers and experts alike, while still allowing existing plugins like Paredit to satisfy the need for more advanced operations.

 [Paredit]:http://danmidwood.com/content/2014/11/21/animated-paredit.html